mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 This section describes how senders and receivers can exchange RTP packets using QUIC.
-While the receiver side is very simple, the sender side has to keep track of sent packets and corresponding acknowledgement to implement congestion control.
+While the receiver side is very simple, the sender side has to keep track of sent packets and corresponding acknowledgements to implement congestion control.

 RTP/RTCP packets that are submitted to an RTP over QUIC implementation are buffered in a queue.
 The congestion controller defines the rate at which the next packet is dequeued and sent over the QUIC